 What Happens If I Accidentally Commit A Crime?

-So, you accidentally commit a crime.
-Fortunately, no one was hurt in the process, and there were no damages to any property.
-So what happens next when a crime is accidentally committed?
+You accidentally commit a crime, but fortunately, no one was hurt in the process and there was no damage to any property.
+So what happens next after a crime has been accidentally committed?